elp192/Amazon-Review-Analysis/README.md

 <img width="654" alt="Screen Shot 2021-10-15 at 11 32 51 AM" src="https://user-images.githubusercontent.com/85843401/137513958-d8150f4e-e062-49f4-a926-84e1859878e3.png">
 <figcaption>Table 2: Data related to non-Vine reviews.</figcaption></figure/>
 <p align="center">

+## Summary
+From our results, we can conclude that the percentage of 5-star from Vine reviews and non-Vine reviews are 56.66% and 56.72%, respectively.
+So, it seems that there is not any positive bias towards the reviews received for the Vine program.<br>
+For further analysis, it is worth comparing 1-2 star reviews to analyze whether there is any bias towards reviews received for the Vine program or not.
+Also, in our analysis, it should be taken into account that the number of total Vine reviews is significantly less than those in non-Vine reviews.
+So, the sample size for our group (Vine and non-Vine reviews) is not similar.
+Increasing the sample size of the Vine reviews in the dataset can help us better analyze the problem.